15 Festive Office Holiday Party Ideas to Celebrate the Season

 Why Do Office Holiday Parties Matter?

-- Build interpersonal bonds by mixing colleagues in social settings
+• Builds interpersonal bonds by placing colleagues in social settings outside daily work dynamics

 Make Holiday Culture Matter